saadiahmadx/x-themed-profile/README.md

 3. Update the main page content in `src/routes/+page.svelte`

 ## Deploy with Vercel
-1. Sign up for a free vercel account.
+1. Sign up for a free Vercel account.
 2. Add new project
-3. Import from git repository
+3. Import from GitHub repository
 4. Deploy